survivejs/site/posts/54-survivejs-webpack-131.md

 ## Webpack Compared

 * Added a section for [Brunch](http://brunch.io/).
-It's an interesting alternative to Webpack and worth covering.
+It's an interesting alternative to webpack and worth covering.
 There's even a [HMR runtime](https://github.com/brunch/hmr-brunch) available for it.

 ## Developing with Webpack